calebnance/jekyll_blog-calebnance/_posts/php/2011-12-09-creating-a-csv-file-in-php.markdown

 ?>
 {% endhighlight %}

-Now we want to actually have the data into the variable `$csv_fields`..
+Now we want to actually have the data into the variable `$csv_fields`...
 Next does just that.

 {% highlight php %}
 <?php